Replies sought on plea against sugar scam probe

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A counsel for the mills’ secretary, the petitioner, argued before the court that the action being taken by the Federal Investigation Agency was illegal as it was ordered by the federal cabinet despite having no such jurisdiction.
+A counsel for the mills’ secretary, the petitioner, argued before the court that the action being taken by the FIA was illegal as it was ordered by the federal cabinet despite having no such jurisdiction.